MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-data-in-space-overview.md

 ms.topic: how-to
 ms.date: 06/27/2022
 ms.custom: mode-portal
-#customer intent: I want to learn how to pin Power BI reports in augmented reality at real world locations.
+#customer intent: I want to learn about the Power BI mobile app's Data in space feature.
 ---
 # Pin Power BI reports to locations in the real world